 How much will your construction and architect cost? / by S. Joshua Brincko

 This is a tricky topic since it can vary quite a bit based on project type, quality of construction, quality of materials, time of year, location, and other factors.
 For that reason, I will give you a few formulas below based on the types of residential projects that Josh PS ordinarily designs in the Seattle area to help you get a rough estimate of your project.
+The figures below were last updated in 2023.
 We focus on offering a high level of detail and responsive, friendly service, so we are not typically the cheapest architecture firm you may encounter.
 We do, however, offer a great value for the high quality design services we deliver for the most important investment you will likely ever make.
 (Also note the federal government considers architectural services to be a professional service similar to legal and medical services, and the price to perform such services can vary quite significantly depending on a multitude of factors that vary in each case.
 Federal courts have deemed it unlawful to set fixed prices on architectural services, and the architectural registration board establishes strict standards for the professionalism, ethics, and technical knowledge required to be exercised by a licensed architect.)
 Ok, here it goes...I dare to try to explain how this all works without getting too complicated:

 NEW CONSTRUCTION: New construction is actually cheaper than remodeling in many circumstances.
 Lets assume you are doing average quality of construction with basic materials.
 The construction cost for low quality construction tends to be about $300 per square foot which might get you a basic garage.
-For average entry level construction quality, $400 per square foot is a better budget number.
-Bathrooms and kitchens (with tile, countertops, appliances, fixtures, cabinets, etc) easily cost over $600 per square foot, and bedrooms and living rooms are closer to the lower end number of $400 per square foot since they are usually just drywall and carpet without any expensive finishes.
+For average entry level construction quality, $400 per square foot or more is a better budget number.
+Bathrooms and kitchens (with tile, countertops, appliances, fixtures, cabinets, etc) easily cost over $600 per square foot.
+Bedrooms and living rooms are closer to the lower-end number of $400 per square foot since they are usually just drywall and carpet without any expensive finishes.
 Enhancing the quality of construction or quality of materials to nicer finishes will easily bring a construction cost to over $600 per square foot or more.
 If you want a project like you tend to see in magazines, plan for $1000 per square foot or more.
 We have worked on high-end projects that are over $2000 per square foot.
 Design fees for new construction are also a little cheaper than design fees for renovations.
 This is because we do not need to measure, analyze, and coordinate new construction with existing construction.
 It is usually possible for us to provide full design services for around 10% of the construction cost.
 This includes designing the preliminary concept, drawing and coordinating the permit process, and producing construction drawings to get the builder started with the bidding and construction process.
 If the client and building department minimize design changes, we can usually also complete the construction administration (coordination of design detailing during construction) within that 10% fee.
 Almost all architects bill hourly since it is never possible to guess at the exact amount of time needed to spend on each project, so this 10% figure is just a guide since complexities of different projects can vary.
 New construction on a waterfront or steep slope (or both) can be much more difficult to design and build, or a simple box-shaped building with a flat roof can be much more simple than one with multiple building wings and roof lines.
 Also, smaller projects tend to cost more to design and build than larger projects since the legwork is similar for both: they both use the same permit forms/procedures, they both require the same number of meetings, specifying construction materials takes the same amount of time for a small room as it does for a large room, and a $20,000 construction cost for a water connection is the same on a small and larger project.
 This causes design fees for smaller projects to be a higher proportion like 15% of the construction cost.

 To give you an example of a new construction estimate, consider a basic quality home, with simple materials, on a flat site could cost around $400 per square foot to build.
 If it is 2000 sq feet, that would be a $800,000 construction cost.
 A design fee at 10% of that would be $80,000.
 Other costs to be aware of would be structural engineering which would normally be around $5000 and up, geotechnical engineering if the soil conditions are poor at around $3000 and up, a surveyor at $3000 and up, the cost of the permit which is around $5000 and up, and the cost of the land (to name the most common fees).
 Also, the construction cost quoted from the builder usually does not include their 15% overhead/profit, insurance, and sales tax which is another 10% in the Seattle area.